 While I enjoy the Halloween Party more than the Christmas version, there’s no doubt that Very Merry is wonderful!
 Between the snow falling on Main Street and the Toy Soldiers in the parade, Mickey’s Very Merry Christmas has a downright joyful vibe.
 It’s something that an After Hours Party can’t really replicate because the goal of the event is different.
 The third listed thing in the party offerings is shorter lines.
 That’s all well and good, but I’ve only been on a few rides at the actual parties.
 It’s simply just a different event.

 As you can tell, I’d much rather there be a Christmas Party than an After Hours Event.
-That said, I don’t think this is a cash grab or anything of the sort by Disney.
-Honestly, they probably make more off of the parties than these events due to a much higher party capacity.
+That said, this After Hours Event is bringing back from the party than Boo Bash is so the atmosphere may be different.
+Unfortunately, the prices are astronomical.
+I’m not sure that this is just a blatant cash grab from Disney as they probably make more off of the parties than these events due to a much higher party capacity.
 While some of the reason the usual party isn’t happening this year could be due to lingering health precautions, I think the biggest reason is Walt Disney World’s 50th Anniversary.

 The resort recently announced a new firework show for the 50th, that is currently the biggest addition coming to Magic Kingdom.
-With the move to this event, I think the park will still feature the new show before showing the Christmas firework edition once the After Hours Event starts.
-I’ve definitely been wrong before but that’s what makes the most sense to me here.
+With the move to this event, Magic Kingdom will still feature the new show before showing the Christmas firework edition once the After Hours Event starts.
+Two fireworks shows in one night is cool!